g2384/Life-In-The-UK/Facts.md

   - Quakers
 - There are also other denominations of Christianity, the biggest of which is **Roman Catholic**.
 - Only Scotland and Northern Ireland have their patron saint’s day as an official holiday (although in Scotland not all businesses and offices will close).
 Events are held across Scotland, Northern Ireland and the rest of the country, especially where there are a lot of people of Scottish, Northern Irish and Irish heritage.
-- While the patron saints’ days are no longer public holidays in England and Wales, they are still celebrated.
-Parades and small festivals are held all over the two countries.
+- While the patron saints’ days are no longer public holidays in England and Wales, they are still celebrated. **Parades** and **small festivals** are held all over the two countries.
+- Westminster Abbey has been the coronation church since 1066 and is the final resting place of **17** monarchs.

 ## Customs and traditions